Italy PM says to resign as crisis comes to a head

 "I'm ending this government experience here ...
 I will go to the president of the republic (Sergio Mattarella) to inform him of my resignation", after a Senate debate, Conte said after an almost hour-long speech to the chamber.

-"It is irresponsible to initiate a government crisis," Conte said after Salvini began his efforts to bring down the government in the hope of snap elections he hoped would make him premier.
+"It is irresponsible to initiate a government crisis," Conte said after Salvini began his efforts to bring down the government in the hope of snap elections he sees will make him premier.

-"It shows personal and party interests," Conte said of the end of the alliance between the anti-migrant League and the anti-establishment Five Star Movement.
+After Conte announced his intention to resign, Senate speaker Elisabette Casellati told Salvini to leave the government bench and join his party's Senators, where Salvini said: "Thank you, finally, I would do it all again."

-Afer Conte announced his intention to resign, Salvini hit back saying: "Thank you, finally, I would do it all again."
+"The Italians vote with their heads and hearts," Salvini said, invoking the Virgin Mary to "protect the Italian people" and repeating his call for snap elections while also making a final appeal to M5S.

-Salvini "violated the solemn promise he took when the government began that if there were differences they should be discussed in good faith and with loyal collaboration," Conte said as League senators booed and hissed.
+"If you want to cut the number of parliamentarians and then go to elections, we're there.
+If we are to draw up a courageous budget, we there," he said.

 "I heard you calling for 'full powers' and invoke (demonstrations in) the piazzas to support you, which worries me," Conte said.